klauspopee/Elzero-Assignements/README.md

 # Elzero-Assignements
-Elzer web school assignements
-This repo is for the solutions of  css assignements
+This repo is for the solutions of the css assignements